The theme for 2021/2022 was ‘Nature Makes Me Happy’, celebrating the wonders of the natural world and its ability to fill us with joy and inspiration.

 Fire and Ice, by Jamie Fielding, took the top spot, impressing judges with a photograph of a frosty treescape.

-Jamie, from Angmering, said: “Sometimes nature just makes you sit back and say ‘wow’.
+Jamie, from Angmering, picked up a £250 prize and said: “Sometimes nature just makes you sit back and say ‘wow’.
 This was one such morning.
 There was a beautiful mist shrouding Chanctonbury Ring and, given the sub-zero temperatures, a stunning hoar frost was forming on the trees as well as the ground.
 As the sun started to rise, the mist began to glow, giving an ethereal, otherworldly feel to the scene.
 When conditions play out like this, and nature is one your side, it’s hard not to come back from a shoot without a smile on your face.”

 The runner-up was A Sparkling Hunt, by Richard Murray, who was able to capture a rare moment of a mother barn owl flying back to her nest with her prey.